MEleonoraRossi/BigDataPhylogeny-Course/Day4/Lab7.md

   * Visualise reticulate evolution in SplitsTree and articulate when a network outperforms a tree.
   * Understand how hybridisation, introgression and recombination produce non-tree-like signals.
   * Run ASTRAL and/or ASTRAL-Pro to estimate species trees from gene trees (coalescent framework).
-  * Interpret BAMM and MEDUSA diversification-rate analyses.
+  * Interpret BAMM diversification-rate analyses.

 ---